 - 10. Violation of Individual School/Classroom Rules: \(Most infractions will follow Major offense) Each learning environment has different rules for students.
 These rules are for the safe and orderly operation of that environment.
-Students will be oriented to specific rules within each learning environment, all of which will be consistent with this Code. - Interference, Disruption or Obstruction of the Educational Process: \(Depending upon offense, administration's determination) Any actions or manner of dress that materially and substantially disrupts or interferes with school activities, or the educational process, or which threaten to do so, are unacceptable.
-Such disruptions include, but are not limited to, delay or prevention or lessons, assemblies, field trips, athletic and performing arts events. - 12.
-Fighting: \(All infractions will follow Major schedule, probable suspension) No student shall intentionally make unwanted contact or use any other violent actions or verbally initiate a fight with another student.
+Students will be oriented to specific rules within each learning environment, all of which will be consistent with this Code. - 11.
+Interference, Disruption or Obstruction of the Educational Process: \(Depending upon offense, administration's determination) Any actions or manner of dress that materially and substantially disrupts or interferes with school activities, or the educational process, or which threaten to do so, are unacceptable.
+Such activities, or the educational process, or which threaten to do so, are unacceptable.
+Such disruptions include, but are not limited to, delay or prevention or lessons, assemblies, field trips, athletic and performing arts events.

+12. Fighting: \(All infractions will follow Major schedule, probable suspension)

+No student shall intentionally make unwanted contact or use any other violent actions or verbally initiate a fight with another student.
 In the event of a physical altercation between two or more students, all participants may be suspended, including who used violent behavior as a form of retaliation.